-- Super Deformed: my first Gundam model was one of these.
-Made to look like tiny, cutified robots, these models have the worst plastic quality and least parts of all.
+Or “SD” for short.
+Made to look like tiny, cutified robots, these models have the fewest parts and smallest stature of them all.

-- Super Deformed EX Standard: Launched in 2015, these are a version of SD kits that have more poseability and slightly more realistic proportions.
-Their accessories are large enough that they can be used interchangeably with High Grade models.
+Launched in 2015, this line is a type of SD kit that has more poseability and slightly more realistic proportions.
+Its accessories are large enough that they can be used interchangeably with High Grade models.

-- High Grade: The next step up.
-Bandai started releasing these in 1990 as their most complex and intricate models.
-When they found out there was a demand for accuracy, they began releasing more and more complex grades of models.
-Today, these are not considered to be too complex and make great beginner Gundams.
+The next step up.
+Believe it or not, the name originates from the fact that Bandai started releasing these in 1990 as the most complex and intricate models they offered.
+When they found out there was a demand for even greater accuracy, they began releasing more and more complex grades of models.
+Today, these are not considered complex and make great beginner Gundams.

-- Reborn-One Hundred: Announced in 2014, this brand new Gunpla grade also has its scale in the name.
-Known as RE for short, this grade has the level of complexity of a High Grade made easier by the fact that all the parts are larger, leading to a larger scale finished product.
+Announced in 2014, the Reborn 100 Gundam grade also has its scale in the name.
+Usually written as RE/100 for short, this grade has the level of complexity of a High Grade made easier by the fact that all the parts are larger, leading to a larger scale finished product.

-- Master Grade: Released in 1995, these models are intricate without being excessively expensive.
-As the name implies, though, it’s best to have completed a few other models before undertaking one of these.
+Released in 1995, these models are intricate without being excessively expensive.
+In our opinion, these frequently larger (1/100 scale, usually) kits have seen the biggest improvement over time.
+The more recent the model, the easier it is to create a good-looking Master Grade with less time and less skill.
+However, as the name implies, it’s best to have completed a few other models before undertaking one of these.

-- Perfect Grade: You can’t get any more accurate than this.
+You can’t get any more accurate than this.
 Or any more expensive!
 These are the largest, most detailed models of all.
-If you don’t think building one of these is a challenge, you should sign up for the Gundam World Cup right now.
+If you don’t think building one of these is a challenge, you should sign up for the Gundpla Builders World Cup right now!